BS in Mechanical Engineering (BSME) Degree

 As you consider embarking on a journey toward becoming a mechanical engineer, take some time to research the career field.
 The following frequently asked questions and answers can provide a starting point.

-The BSME program requires a total of 128 credits for completion.
-Most of the on-campus courses are 15 weeks in length.
+The timeline for completing the BSME degree can vary depending on individual factors such as course selections, academic progress and prior credits.
 To develop a better sense of how long it might take you to complete your engineering degree, fill out the form on this page to speak with a university counselor.

-According to the U.S. Bureau of Labor Statistics, a bachelor’s degree in mechanical engineering or mechanical engineering technology is typically required to work as a mechanical engineer.3 However, it should be noted that all states require mechanical engineers to be licensed in order to sell public services.3 There are two levels of licensure for mechanical engineers3 administered by the National Council of Examiners for Engineering and Surveying (NCEES).4
+According to the BLS, a bachelor’s degree in mechanical engineering or mechanical engineering technology is typically required to work as a mechanical engineer.3 However, it should be noted that all states require mechanical engineers to be licensed in order to sell public services.3 There are two levels of licensure for mechanical engineers3 administered by the National Council of Examiners for Engineering and Surveying (NCEES).4

 Because a bachelor’s degree is typically the minimum education requirement for mechanical engineers, completing your BSME degree is a great first step in pursuing mechanical engineering.3 You may also choose to further your education by pursuing a master’s degree in mechanical engineering.
 A master’s degree may not be a strict requirement for an aspiring mechanical engineer; however, a master’s or doctorate degree may empower you to pursue higher-level positions or certain research and development jobs.3